Students are responsible for meeting all requirements for completing the doctoral degree, including dissertation defense and submission.

 • At least three members (including the advisor) must be from the student's major field.

-• At least one member must represent a field outside the major.
-(If the student has declared a minor, the outside member, or one of the outside members, must represent the minor field.)
+• At least two members must represent a field outside the major.
+(If the student has declared a minor, the outside members, or one of the outside members, must represent the minor field.)

 • Members cannot satisfy the requirement with respect to more than one field.